 Toronto, December 17, 2012

 By Kate Taylor

 Dr. Jonathon Maguire

 New research has answered one of the most common questions parents ask their doctors: How much milk should I be giving my children?
 The answer is two cups per day.

-“We started to research the question because professional recommendations around milk intake were unclear and doctors and parents were seeking answers,” said Dr. Jonathon Maguire, a pediatrician at St. Michael’s Hospital and the lead author of the study.
+“We started to research the question because professional recommendations around milk intake were unclear and doctors and parents were seeking answers,” said Dr. Jonathon Maguire, a paediatrician at St. Michael’s Hospital and the lead author of the study.